strindberg/emacsj/README.md

 Except for the keys below, any command key will abort search and execute the command.
 This makes Isearch very useful as a navigation command as well: just search for the word where you want to end up, and keep on navigating with no extra key press required.

-While searching, the following keys are active:
+While searching, the following commands are available:

 - `ESCAPE` or `ctrl-g`: abort the search and return the caret to the point where the search started.
 - `ENTER`: abort the search and leave the caret where it currently is.